End-O-Fite Enterprises LLC Builds Health and Wellness from the Ground Up.

 The new, regenerative agriculture is the solution.

-Our careers in agricultural marketing and agriscience research exposed us to massive government efforts that aim to improve health, protect our food, and restore our environment.
+Our careers in agricultural marketing and agriscience research exposed David and I to many large-scale efforts intended to improve health, protect our food, and restore our environment.
 Despite all these efforts, we continue to see farms close, disease rates skyrocket, environmental quality decline, and hope for the future diminish.

 Please read our introductions below.
 If you like what we are doing, consider dropping us a line, and telling us a little about you as well.